khuang93/InfiniTAM/README.md

 # 2. Sample Programs

 The build process should result in an executable InfiniTAM, which is the main sample program.
 For a version without visualisation, try InfiniTAM_cli.
-If compiled with OpenNI support, both should run out-of-the-box without problems for live reconstruction.
+If compiled with OpenNI support, both should Run out-of-the-box without problems for live reconstruction.
 If you have calibration information for your specific device, you can pass it as the first argument to the program, e.g.:
 ```
   $ ./InfiniTAM Teddy/calib.txt
 ```